-Office workers spend an average of five hours and 41 minutes a day sat at their desks, but looking around at the open-plan space complete with all its mod-cons and advanced technology, is a far cry from what the work space of yesteryear looked like.
+Office workers spend an average of five hours and 41 minutes a day sitting at their desks.
+But looking around at the open-plan space complete with all its mod-cons and advanced technology, it’s a far cry from what the work space of yesteryear looked like.

 Technological advancements have changed the landscape of the modern office, altered our work processes and made a world of difference to operations.
 The digital age has seen bulky desktop computers, filing cabinets and even the humble stapler brought to the end of their shelf life.

 Here are a few ways the office has changed over time